-Amazon joins Walmart in saying Tesla solar panels caught fire
+Amazon Joins Walmart in Saying Tesla Solar Panel Caught Fire

-Walmart isn’t the only corporation that has seen its Tesla solar panels catch fire.
+(Bloomberg) — Walmart Inc. isn’t the only corporation that has seen its Tesla Inc. solar panels catch fire.

-On Friday, Amazon.com said a June 2018 blaze on the roof of one of its warehouses in Redlands, California, involved a solar panel system that Tesla’s SolarCity division had installed.
+On Friday, Amazon.com Inc. said a June 2018 blaze on the roof of one of its warehouses in Redlands, California, involved a solar panel system that Tesla’s SolarCity division had installed.
 The Seattle-based retail giant said by email that it has since taken steps to protect its facilities and has no plans to install more Tesla systems.

+Tesla also said in a statement it worked with Amazon following the “isolated event” last year that occurred in an inverter at one of the sites.

+“Tesla worked collaboratively with Amazon to root cause the event and remediate,” it said.
+“We also performed inspections at the other sites, which confirmed the integrity of the systems,” adding that all 11 Amazon sites are generating energy and are monitored and maintained.

 News of the Amazon fire comes just three days after Walmart dropped a bombshell lawsuit against Tesla, accusing it of shoddy panel installations that led to fires at more than a half-dozen stores.
 The claims threaten to further erode Tesla’s solar business at a time when the company is fighting to gain back market share.